 Students seeking professional careers in Accounting, particularly with public accounting firms are encouraged to remember that in the state of Connecticut the Connecticut Accounting CPA requires 120 college semester credits completed in order to sit for the exam.
-However, in order to be awarded the Connecticut CPA Certification, students must have completed a total of 150 of college semester credits.
+However, to be awarded the Connecticut CPA Certification, students must have completed a total of 150 college semester credits.
 Students are encouraged to take courses and major-minor combinations that will help their professional careers.

 Students may declare a major in Accounting at any time and be assigned a Accounting Program faculty adviser.
 Students majoring in Accounting will be required to register their intent with the accounting faculty no later than the end of their sophomore year.
 Eastern’s Bachelor of Science program in Accounting will be primarily a junior/senior course of study and admission to the program will be competitive.

 Current Eastern students changing their major to Accounting should print and complete the Change of Major Form and submit the form in person to:

 The minimum GPA Required to declare a major in Accounting is 2.7.
 If your cumulative GPA falls below 2.7 for two consecutive semesters, you will be dismissed from the program.

 Students dismissed from the major may re-declare once their GPA is above 2.7 again.

 The Capstone Course within the Accounting Major is ACC 420 – Accounting Info Tech. and Business Solutions.
 Before enrolling in ACC 420, students must successfully complete ACC 302 – Intermediate Accounting II and ACC 310 – Cost Accounting I.